walterpinson/reference-architecture-api/README.md

 ### Build and run the application
 `sh/run.sh`

+## Documentation
+You can find further documentation detailing the concepts behind this reference architecture in the [reference-architecture-api Wiki][7].

 [1]: https://www.microsoft.com/net/learn/get-started/ "Get started with .NET in 10 Minutes"
 [2]: https://desktop.github.com/ "GitHub Desktop"